iRewiewer/DOSKEY_Manager/README.md

 # Features
 + Adds an ever changing customizable background when using the Windows Terminal.
 The installation directory contains a 'backgrounds' folder in which you can add / remove any backgrounds (both images and gifs) as you want.
++ Ability to change the background via the 'bg' command to a random one.
+It also detects all folders created inside the 'backgrounds' folder so that you may use 'bg -type \<name of folder>' to choose a random background inside that specific folder.
 + Automatic backup to the Windows Terminal settings.json when changing a background.
 + Adds a customizable welcome text when opening the terminal.
 The installation directory contains a 'welcomeScreens' folder with some premade texts.
 The only text file read is welcome.txt located in the root directory.
 + Enables you to easily add any and as many aliases to scripts or commands of whatever nature you want.
 Some default ones have been provided.